Do you ever get people crushes? Like there’s nothing at all sexual about it, but you are just really into a person because they rock so hard?

 Favorite flavor ice cream: Umm, I like ice cream flavours that have 12 different dessert items crammed into them, so anything called something like, “Brownie Blast Cookie Dough Cheesecake Crumble.”
 Basically the kinds that horrify my husband.

+Becca: Any advice for moms looking for a hobby or side hustle business?
 Like blogging or freelance writing for example.
 Or crochet.
 Perhaps ax throwing.

-Aw man, I totally should have picked ax throwing as my hobby instead of blogging!
+Samantha: Aw man, I totally should have picked ax throwing as my hobby instead of blogging!
 Way more therapeutic.
 Well, I think it’s so important to have a hobby or project or something that you enjoy doing that’s just for you.
 Think of it as a kind of self-care.
 It will likely mean lots of early mornings or late evenings since moms typically don’t have an abundance of free time, but if you find it rewarding, challenging, and enjoyable, it’s so worth it.

 Another thing worth mentioning is that if you find that your hobby has become stressful, it’s okay to take a step back.
 Not everything needs to be turned into a side hustle and not everyone needs to be a “Mompreneur” or a “Boss Babe.”
 (And yes, I am shuddering HARD at both of those terms.)
 Your hobby does not have to be commercially successful in order for it to be a worthwhile use of your time.